Grullo and Blue Roan Quarter Horses

 Click here to learn more.

-If you are wondering what color your foal is, click here.
+• If you are wondering what color your foal is, click here.
 We are having a lot of people send us pictures for this page where it is obvious that the foal owners don't know what color their foal is.
 Please, only send us photos for this page if you know your foal's color.
 If you don't know what color your foal is, click here.

-Please note that this is not intended to be a free opportunity for you to advertise your breeding operation, and instead is an educational page.
+• Please note that this is not intended to be a free opportunity for you to advertise your breeding operation, and instead is an educational page.
 We will not use photos with watermarks/writing on them.
 There are many free advertising sites on the Internet at which you can advertise your farm/ranch/horses.
 Also, only send photos of foals you own.
 This way, there won't be copyright problems.

-Sorrel Bay Brown Black
+Sorrel Bay Brown Black Grullo Dun Red Dun

-Buckskin Palomino Cremello Perlino Smokey Cream
+Buckskin Palomino Smoky Black Cremello Perlino Smokey Cream

 Gold Champagne Amber Champagne Classic Champagne

-Blue Roan Bay Roan Red Roan Gray
+Blue Roan Bay Roan Brown Roan Red Roan Gray Silver Dapple

 Comparisons Tricky Examples